 - The SEER Rating: The Seasonal Energy Efficiency Ratio (SEER) is a measure of how efficiently the air conditioner converts electricity into cooling power.
 The higher the SEER rating, the more efficient the unit is.
 You can use this information to compare different models and select one with a higher rating if you are looking for an energy-efficient option.

 - Insulation: The level of insulation in your home can also affect the size of the air conditioner you need.
 If your home is well-insulated, you will need a smaller system to cool it.
 Homes that are not well-insulated may require a larger system to achieve the same results which also entails higher energy bills.

-- Manual J-Code Compliant Load Calculation by a Professional Home Comfort Specialist: This guarantees correct system and air duct sizing to ensure comfort, low utility usage and long life of your new system investment.
+- Manual J-Code Compliant Load Calculation by a Professional Home Comfort Specialist: This guarantees correct system and air duct sizing to ensure comfort, low utility usage, and long life of your new system investment.
 By performing a thorough existing air duct inspection, we eliminate those areas of the home that get too hot in summer or too cold in the winter.
-Our Home Comfort Specialist can share with you all the information in regards to the new system types and technologies available today so you can choose what type of system is right for you and your family.
+Our Home Comfort Specialist can share with you all the information in regard to the new system types and technologies available today so you can choose what type of system is right for you and your family.

 Installation And Maintenance

 When purchasing a central air conditioner system, it is important to keep in mind the importance of the installation process.
 A professional installer will be able to properly size and install your system so that it runs efficiently and cools your home properly.
 Improper installation can lead to a number of problems, such as an air conditioner that is too small or large for your home, or one that does not work properly.
 In addition, if the system is not installed correctly, it may not be covered under the warranty.

 It is therefore important to select a qualified and experienced installer who will take the time to understand your needs and install the system accordingly.
 The installer should also be able to provide you with information on the warranty and how to properly maintain your system.